Russia rejoins key deal on wartime Ukrainian grain exports | Headlines

 “We demanded assurances and guarantees from the Ukrainian side that ... humanitarian corridors will not be used for military purposes,” Putin told a Security Council meeting, according to Russian state news agencies.

 Russia suspended its participation in the grain deal over the weekend, citing allegations of a Ukrainian drone attack against its Black Sea fleet in Crimea.
-Ukraine did not claim responsibility for the attack, which some Ukrainian officials blamed on Russian soldiers mishandling their own weapons.
+Ukraine did not claim responsibility for the alleged attack.

-Erdogan said the renewed deal would again come on stream on Wednesday, prioritising shipments to African nations, including Somalia, Djibouti and Sudan.

 UN humanitarian chief Martin Griffiths said on Monday that 23 per cent of the total cargo exported from Ukraine under the grain deal went to lower or lower-middle income countries, which also received 49 per cent of all wheat shipments.